patrickkunka/mixitup-pagination/docs/mixitup.Config.md

 ## Overview

-The MixItUp configuration object is extended with properties relating to pagination functionality.
+The MixItUp configuration object is extended with properties relating to the Pagination extension.

+For the full list of configuration options, please refer to the MixItUp core documentation.

 ### Contents